Stair Lighting Control Box

 - Don’t put yourself at risk and get hurt leaving you with time off work without pay.

 - This is not house electrics and most control boxes are next to the 415 volt mains incomer that supplies the individual flats.

 - Accident insurance companies may not cover you as stair lighting is classed as utility equipment.

 - Costs are equally shared in the stair so don’t risk it.

-- AEW cannot give advise on how to work on stair lighting system.
+- AEW cannot give advise the general public on diy stair lighting repair .